mosaicml/streaming/docs/source/getting_started/quick_start.md

 Start training your model with the Streaming dataset in a few steps!

-1. Convert your raw dataset into one of our supported streaming format, for example, `mds` (Mosaic Data Shard) format.
+1. Convert your raw dataset into one of our supported streaming formats, for example, `mds` (Mosaic Data Shard) format.

     ```python
     import numpy as np